Student Assistance Program

 The S.A.P. consists of a group of faculty and staff who have been trained to recognize the signs and symptoms of alcohol and other drug use among students.
 This team will attempt to intervene in the lives of the students who are exhibiting inappropriate behavior in or out of the classroom.
 These behaviors may be caused by or linked to the use of alcohol and other drugs.
 Without strategic intervention, a student who is experimenting with chemical substances (including alcohol) may develop symptoms which become progressively worse.

 It is our goal to help our students replace their harmful, self-destructive behavior with more positive actions and attitudes.
 The Student Assistance Program is modeled on the employee assistance program used in the corporate world.
 This is not disciplinary in nature.
 In keeping with our philosophy, Providence Catholic High School encourages those students who are concerned about their involvement with alcohol and/or other drugs to seek help from teachers, counselors, staff or administrators.
-The adult contacted will refer the student to the Guidance Department and Student Assistance Program.
+The adult contacted will refer the student to the Counseling Department and Student Assistance Program.

 See also our Student Assistance page for more information regarding personal counseling and support groups.